uliashem/Christmas/README.md

 ## 👨🏻‍💻 Running

-In the project directory, you can run index.html file.
+In the project directory you can run index.html file.

 ## 🗎 Licence